 What’s the point?

-As there are signs of green shoots in the jobs market, one of Henry Nicholas’s recent webinars that focused on LinkedIn profile optimization seems more relevant now than at any point during the lockdown.
+As there is a significant movement in the jobs market at the moment, one of Henry Nicholas’s webinars last year that focused on LinkedIn profile optimization seems more relevant now than at any point during the recent lockdowns.
 With over 675 million users globally it really is the place to be for all professionals.
 It’s worth noting that we are not LinkedIn experts, or marketers, but as recruiters we are able to show you how to appear at the top of our searches and hone your personal brand to find your dream job.

 We are sifting hundreds of CVs and user profiles each day and only call the best candidates.
 A poorly put to together LinkedIn profile might be the difference between us shortlisting you, or not.
 As a business, over a quarter of our placements over the last 12 months have come from LinkedIn.
 You can also use it as a tool to tap into industry news and current affairs and stay credible in your space.